knokmki612/dotfile-installer/README.md

 ## Essential points

 * dotfile-installer was written as a shell script.
 Possibly no need additional install.
+* Can link dotfiles also from more than 2 depth directories
 * Please deploy your dotfiles with rename no dot to your dotfiles repository. dotfile-installer will link files with adding dot prefix. (ex. `cp ~/.bash_profile dotfiles/bash_profile`)
-* dotfile-installer supports gitmodule directory linking.
+* dotfile-installer supports gitmodule directory linking as same as other dotfile.
 You can separate config as gitmodule of  Emacs, Vim, other high independency software.
 * If you want to ignore some local dotfiles, dotfile-installer will add to ~/.dotfileignore.
 You can choose what you want to manage in dotfiles repository and each environment.
 * dotfile-installer automatically installs git-hook script. hook will works at `git pull`